How to Repair Stained Leather in 3 Easy Steps – Colorbond Paint

 General dark stains can often be removed with lemon juice and cream of tartar.
 Combine the ingredients in a 50-50 mix and apply it to the stain.
 After letting it sit for 15 minutes, wipe it off with a white cotton cloth dampened with water and a mild soap, like baby shampoo.
 If the stain remains, repeat the procedure.

-No matter which method is used, for best results the stain should be removed as soon as possible.
-If the stain refuses to go away it’s time to move onto how to repair stained leather with leather paint.
+No matter which method is used, for the best results, the stain should be removed as soon as possible.
+If the stain refuses to go away, it’s time to move on to how to repair stained leather with leather color coating.

 How to Repair Stained Leather, ColorBond Style

-Jacob Ramirez, owner of JM Reconditioning, is a professional user of ColorBond and was featured in an earlier post which can be found here.
+Jacob Ramirez, owner of JM Reconditioning, is a professional user of ColorBond and was featured in an earlier post, which can be found here.
 Recently, Jacob brought to our attention a job he performed to correct stains caused by wet blue jeans.
-Here he shows how to repair stained leather in 3 easy steps with ColorBond LVP Refinisher.
+Here he shows how to repair stained leather in 3 easy steps with ColorBond LVP OE.

 The dye from a wet pair of blue jeans has leached into the leather.
 Permanently staining it.